morinlab/lymphopedia/DDX3X.md

 # DDX3X
 ## Overview
-Mutations in the DDX3X gene, which encodes an RNA helicase involved in various aspects of RNA metabolism, have significant implications in B-cell lymphomas, including BL, DLBCL, and other related malignancies and are particularly enriched within MYC-translocated tumors.
-These mutations are predominantly loss-of-function (LOF) mutations, affecting the helicase domain of the protein.<sup>1</sup> Missense mutations are predominantly found in male patients and rarely in females, hence showing a sex-specific pattern.<sup>2</sup>
+Mutations in the DDX3X gene, which encodes an RNA helicase involved in various aspects of RNA metabolism, have significant implications in B-cell lymphomas, including BL, DLBCL, and other related malignancies and are particularly enriched within MYC-translocated tumors and those expressing the dark zone signature (DZsig).<sup>1</sup> These mutations are predominantly loss-of-function (LOF) mutations, affecting the helicase domain of the protein.<sup>2</sup> Missense mutations are predominantly found in male patients and rarely in females, hence showing a sex-specific pattern.<sup>3</sup>

 ## Relevance tier by entity